 \subsection{Verification Procedure}

-For each citation, annotators perform a manual verification process consisting of the following steps: \begin{itemize}[left=0pt] \item \textbf{Authoritative Search:} The citation is queried against authoritative scholarly databases, including Google Scholar, publisher websites, and institutional repositories. \item \textbf{Metadata Cross-Checking:} Retrieved records are manually compared against the citation’s title, author list, venue, year, and identifiers to assess consistency. \item \textbf{Existence Validation:} A citation is marked as \textit{Real} only if a corresponding scholarly work can be confidently identified with matching core metadata. \item \textbf{Hallucination Confirmation:} A citation is labeled as \textit{Hallucinated} if no matching scholarly record can be found or if one or more critical metadata fields are demonstrably inconsistent. \end{itemize}
+For each citation, annotators perform a manual verification process consisting of the following steps: \begin{itemize}[left=0pt] \item \textbf{Authoritative Search:} The citation is queried against scholarly databases, publisher websites, Google Scholar, and institutional repositories. \item \textbf{Metadata Cross-Checking:} Retrieved records are manually compared against the citation title, author list, venue, year, and identifiers. \item \textbf{Existence Validation:} A citation is marked as \textit{Real} only if a corresponding scholarly work can be confidently identified with matching core metadata. \item \textbf{Hallucination Confirmation:} A citation is labeled as \textit{Hallucinated} if no matching scholarly record can be found or if critical metadata fields are demonstrably inconsistent. \end{itemize}